Storware/vprotect-manual/overview/architecture.md

   * **Restore** - a task that gets data from a backup provider and puts data in the staging space \(if it is a full backup that is being restored residing on the file system backup provider - this task just informs where files are waiting for mount task\)
   * **Mount** - mounts backup on the vProtect Node and either allows user to browse files or exposes backup over iSCSI, so that remote iSCSI initiator can access it\)
 * **Snapshot**
-  * **Snapshot** - a task that creates a snapshot on the VM according to a policy that was assigned to the VM - snapshots that are no longer needed \(according to the policy\) will be removed
+  * **Snapshot** - a task that creates a local persisted snapshot of a VM in the hypervisor environment according to a policy that was assigned to the VM - snapshots that are no longer needed \(according to the policy\) will be removed

 ![](../.gitbook/assets/workflows.png)